High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the Nonlinear Fibre Channel

-The results of the shaping of 2D constellations, shaped for the nonlinear fibre channel, as described above, are shown in Fig.~\ref{fig:nonlin2D}.
-The results shown are obtained using the same simulation setup as described in Sec.~\ref{sec:shape4d}.
-The constellations are designed to maximise the trade-off between shaping gain and nonlinear distortion.
+The results of the shaping of 2D constellations, shaped for the nonlinear fibre channel, as described in Sec.~\ref{sec:channel_model}, are shown in Fig.~\ref{fig:nonlin2D}.
+The results shown were calculated using the same \ac{SSFM} simulation setup as described in Sec.~\ref{sec:shape4d}.
+The constellations were designed to maximise the trade-off between shaping gain and nonlinear distortion.
 This was achieved by numerical optimisation, again using the trust-region algorithm, using Eq.~\eqref{eq:nonlin_objective} as the objective function.
-The eta ratio $c$ was estimated to be around 0.4; established by fitting the performance difference between a \ac{QPSK} transmission and a transmission where the sequence was drawn from a normal distribution.
-These results present a range of constellations for a fixed eta ratio, since the performance increase is no longer guaranteed if this changes.
-For a known system, where the length, number of amplifiers and spectral neighbours are fixed, these constellations do yield a benefit as we will see in the following.
+The eta ratio $c$ was estimated to be around 0.4, established by fitting the performance difference between \ac{QPSK} transmission and transmission where the sequence was drawn from a normal distribution as the reference distribution.
+These results present a range of constellations for a fixed eta ratio since the performance increase is not guaranteed if this changes.
+For a given system, where the length, number of amplifiers and spectral neighbours are fixed, these constellations show an improvement in performance.
+The lower cardinality constellations perform better for longer distances and saturate for shorter distances.
+The \ac{GMI} saturates to $m$, the $R^*$ saturates to $mR$.
+At the target reach, the $R^*$ gets close to the GMI, this is the SNR for which the constellations were optimised.